Icinga/icinga2/doc/8-migration.md

 Please note that the default time value is seconds, if no duration literal is given. `check_interval = 5` behaves the same as `check_interval = 5s`.

 All strings require double quotes in Icinga 2.
-Therefore a double-quote must be escaped with a backslash (e.g. in command line).
+Therefore a double quote must be escaped by a backslash (e.g. in command line).
-If an attribute identifier starts with a number, it must be encapsulated with double quotes as well.
+If an attribute identifier starts with a number, it must be enclosed in double quotes as well.

 #### <a id="differences-1x-2-alias-display-name"></a> Alias vs. Display Name